uncenter/uncenter.dev/src/posts/making-create-eleventy-app.md

 ---
 tags: ['11ty']
 title: Behind the scenes of create-eleventy-app
+description: The process of making a new tool for creating Eleventy sites.
 date: 2023-03-05
-description: The process of making a new tool for creating Eleventy sites.
 # cspell:ignore Bjankord
 ---

-The other day, after exploring Node and CLI tools with [unvarify](https://github.com/uncenter/unvarify), I was eager to make something else.
+The other day, after exploring Node and CLI tools with a mini-project, [unvarify](https://github.com/uncenter/unvarify), I was eager to make something else.
 There are already some existing projects like this out there, such as [create-eleventy-site by Bjankord](https://github.com/bjankord/create-eleventy-site), but I wanted to make something that was a little less opinionated and more customizable.
 It needs to be clear, concise, and easy to use for people new to Eleventy but also provide advanced configuration for people familiar with Eleventy to quickly jump-start a new site.

 ## The process